List of 1 items.

 Ms. Katherine Mach - Course Coordinator and Department Chair, Mathematics

-Katherine Mach has been teaching mathematics at Spalding for nineteen years.
-She has been involved in the SAT/ACT program for the past twelve of those years.
+Katherine Mach has been teaching mathematics at Spalding for twenty years.
+She has been involved in the SAT/ACT program for most of those years.
 She has experience teaching honors, intermediate, and college preparatory levels of mathematics.
 Her current and previous courses include Algebra I and II, geometry, trigonometry, statistics, and calculus.
 Ms. Mach has a BS in Mathematics and a BA in Latin from Mount Saint Mary’s College in Emmitsburg, MD, and a Master’s degree from the University of Maryland.
 Ms. Mach is excited to help the students learn how to better their skills so that they can excel on the SATs and the ACTs.

 Mrs. Angela Bentzley - IB Coordinator